Service design for complexity using systems thinking

 Innovative techniques come from those few who truly pioneer effective and efficient services, by redefining their approaches.
 The old ways of managing are being left behind...

 The development of Service Design, from Design Thinking, has often focused on the Digital tools and tactics for boosting the design of services.
 An example of this is the work of GDS in government, and improvements made in online banking.
 What is more hidden and less obvious is the why of the actual service design that is occuring throughout the organisation.
 The service may well be riddled with poor performance, waste, and disgruntled staff.

 Systems thinking is very good at helping to understand the why, and therefore allows managers and designers to delve far deeper into the design of services, so that real transformation can occur - rather than simply improving what we already have.

 Complexity is suddenly all around us in the business world.
 At least, we are recognising that complexity is now somehting that has to be understood as a key factor in service design.
 In the past we have not been very good at adapting management to deal with complexity.

 Services that contain complexity in their demands, or workflow, will require very different approaches to design than they would for a logical service.

 These approaches to design replace and remedy the inability of traditional process design that often fails to achieve satisfactory outcomes.
 They respond to complexity by creating an adaptable and flexible way of allowing local decisions , engaging with staff directly to create empowered and flexible working that is a step up to the monotony and static mechanical design of yesterday.

-This is the ability to view the service and the organisation wholistically.
-The characteristics of this are:
+This is the ability to view, understand, and design and act on the service and the organisation holistically.
+We understand how the system behaves in a way that is different to the traditional.
+Some characteristics of this are: